 The hospital celebrated the return of full capacity and services on Nov.
 15, 2000.

-In late August 2001, Midwestern began the addition of an outpatient oncology clinic above the radiation oncology clinic.
+In late August 2001, our Chicago hospital began the addition of an outpatient oncology clinic above the radiation oncology clinic.
 But this time, the plan included a three-story addition instead of the two slated before the plane crash.
 The top floor, which initially housed the hospital’s education department, was added to the plans to accommodate future outpatient growth.

 The addition was completed in April 2002.
 It increased outpatient capacity from 18 to 39 stations and also featured larger waiting rooms for both new and returning patients.